elo-enterprises/k8s-tools/docs/bridge.md

 *`compose.mk`* provides lots of interfaces (i.e. automatically generated make targets) which are suitable for interactive use.

-Let's forget about the k8s-tools.yml for now and walk through a more minimal example, starting with a hypothetical compose file:
+Let's set aside the tool containers described inside k8s-tools.yml for now and walk through a much more minimal example, starting with a hypothetical compose file:

 ```yaml
 # example docker-compose.yml